Fernthedev/FernAPI/error/incorrectsetup.md

 If you get an exception named such as IncorrectSetupException, it means you have not setup the api correctly.
-To fix this, you have to have your main plugin/mod class extend one of 3 classes (already extend their API class like JavaPlugin for spigot etc.)
+To fix this, you have to have your main plugin/mod class extend one of 3 classes (they already extend their API class like JavaPlugin for spigot etc.)
 ```
 FernBungeeAPI
 FernSpigotAPI